redis/NRedisStack/Examples/GeoShapeQueryExample.md

    2) "POLYGON ((1 1, 1 100, 100 100, 100 1, 1 1))"
 ```

-we can use the reader to get the polygon object:
+Use the reader to get the polygon:

 ```csharp
 reader.Read(res.Documents[0]["geom"].ToString());